 Anatomically modern Homo sapiens (amHs) first arrived in Europe during latter half of Marine Isotope Stage (MIS) 3.
-Despite >150 years research on the relationship between Neanderthals and amHs, if or how these two species interacted remains uncertain. Šalitrena Pećina is the only Serbian site south of the Danube, where a continuous sedimentary sequence records the Middle/Upper Paleolithic (MP/UP) transition. Šalitrena sits in a cave near Breždje in central Serbia in the Dinaric Mountains.
-The cave opens about 20m overlooking the Ribnica River.
-In the cave entrance, six sediment layers reach ~1.5m thick.
-Layer 1's loose gray surficial sediment contains mixed artifacts from several time periods.
-Layer 2, a compact gray-brown sediment, has Neolithic tools.
-In Layers 3-4, fine yellow silty sand with large éboulis and loose dark brown sediment with soot and scree, respectively, contain Gravettian artifacts and flint.
-Layer 5, a grey-brown sandy silt with éboulis, contains Aurignacian artifacts.
+Despite > 150 years research on the relationship between Neanderthals and amHs, if or how these two species interacted remains uncertain. Šalitrena Pećina is the only Serbian site south of the Danube, where a continuous sedimentary sequence records the Middle/Upper Paleolithic (MP/UP) transition. Šalitrena sits in a cave near Breždje in central Serbia in the Dinaric Mountains.
+The cave opens about 20 m overlooking the Ribnica River.
+In the cave entrance, six sediment layers reach ~ 1.5 m thick.
+Layer 1's loose gray surficial sediment contains mixed artefacts from several time periods.
+Layer 2, a compact gray-brown sediment and Neolithic tools.
+In Layers 3-4, fine yellow silty sand with large éboulis and loose dark brown sediment with soot and scree, respectively, contain Gravettian artefacts and flint.
+Layer 5, a grey-brown sandy silt with éboulis, contains Aurignacian artefacts.
 Layer 6 contains brown, sandy silt with 20% éboulis.
-Layers 6a-c has Mousterian tools made by Levallois and discoid reduction methods.
-Layer 6d had one Central European bifacial scraper.
-AMS 14C has dated Layers 3-4 at ~24-25 ka, Layer 5 at ~31 ka, and Layer 6 at ~38-39 ka.
-Since its 14C ages approach the 14C dating limit, five herbivore teeth from Layer 6 have been dated by standard and isochron ESR.
-ESR can date tooth enamel from ~5 ka to > 2 Ma, with ~2-5% precision.
-For the volumetrically averaged sedimentary dose rates, >25 sediment samples from six layers within 30cm of the teeth were analyzed by NAA.
+Layers 6a-c has a Mousteriantoolsmade by Levallois and discoid reduction methods.
+Layer 6 d had one Central European bifacial scraper.
+AMS C has dated Layers 3-4 at ~ 24-25 ka, Layer 5 at ~ 31 ka, and Layer 6 at ~ 38-39 ka.
+Since its C ages approach the C dating limit, five herbivore teeth from Layer 6 have been dated by standard and isochron ESR.
+ESR can date tooth enamel from ~ 5 ka to > 2 Ma, with ~ 2-5% precision.
+For the volumetrically averaged sedimentary dose rates, > 25 sediment samples from six layers within 30 cm of the teeth were analyzed by NAA.
 Cosmic dose rates were calculated by ramped box averaging, using the geology about sedimentary cover.
 Three teeth from Layer 6d correlated with MIS 5b to earliest MIS 4.

-New Excavations of the Late Pleistocene Sediments at "Gramly's Site" (GvJm-22), Lukenya Hill, southeastern Kenya.
+Blegen et al. New Excavations of the Late Pleistocene sediments at "Gramly's Site" (GvJm-22), Lukenya Hill, southeastern Kenya